 Butter Lettuce

 If salads have become difficult due to the high fiber content of many vegetables, butter lettuce may be a good answer for you.
 This light, leafy vegetable is much more soft and easy for the stomach and intestines to break down.
-Simple salads with a light dressing, avocado and chicken can give you a enough of the nutrients to make a serious meal.
-JUst be sure that you cut back on the butter lettuce if you begin to experience any discomfort, increased inflammation, or diarrhea.
+Simple salads with a light dressing, avocado and chicken can give you enough of the nutrients to make a serious meal.
+Just be sure that you cut back on the butter lettuce if you begin to experience any discomfort, increased inflammation, or diarrhea.

 Fermented Vegetables